daostack/test_env/README.md

 - edit `package.json` and update the `@daostack/subgraph` and `@daostack/migration` dependencies
 - run `npm install`
 - edit `docker-compose.yml` and update the `graphprotocl/graph-node` (to match what is in the subgraph package.json) and the `daostack/migration` image.
 This image already has the DAOStack base contracts deployed
+- Run `./release.sh -d` to see if the deployment scripts are working properly.
+You may have to change the `deploySubgraph` and/or the `deployEthereum` scripts if there were any changes in `arc` or `subgraph`.
+You can do a sanity check of the result by checking the data of the graphql server at `http://127.0.0.1:8000`
-- now run the `./release.sh` script described above.
+- if all look swell, run the `./release.sh` script described above.